phillbush/pmenu/README.md

 * Submenus (some pie-menu slices can spawn another menu).
 * Icons (pie-menu slices can contain icon image).
 * X resources support (you don't need to recompile πmenu for configuring it).

-Check out my other project, [xclickroot](https://github.com/phillbush/xclickroot) for an application that can spawn πmenu by right clicking on the root window (i.e. on the desktop).
+* Root window mode (with the -r option, πmenu can watch for button clicks on the root window and display the pie menu when the user right-clicks it).

 ## Files